Eonasdan/azure-b2c-html-templates/readme.md

 ```

 will start a small node server that will compile the SCSS, copy any assets and combine the template pages (e.g. unified.html)
 and the sample pages (e.g. sign-in.html).
+The emulator/samples is not supposed to be fully functional.
+The main goal is
+give you an idea of what it would look like.

 # Call for samples
 It's unclear how some template pages get called.
 If you are working on a custom B2C setup, and you find a scenario